The change-making problem for six coin values and beyond: Introduction

+Another key difference between Theorem~\ref{six} and Theorem~\ref{main} is the method of proof.
+The main difficulty for both proofs is showing that the given conditions on $c_i$ are sufficient for $(1, c_2, c_3, c_4, c_5, c_6)$ to be orderly.
+The strategy used by Miyashiro and Suzuki is to work carefully through several possibilities.
+Given any value $v>0$, they consider the cases (1) $v < c_4$, (2) $c_4 < v < c_5$, (3) $c_5 < v < c_6$, and (4) $c_6 < v$.
+For each case, they show that $v$ is not a counterexample, and thus conclude that the coin system is orderly.

+In our proof, we use a result of Pearson (Theorem~\ref{Pearson}) which roughly says that a minimal counterexample, if it exists, is related to the coin values of $\mathcal{C}$ in a particular way.
+The strength of this approach is that it can be used on larger coin systems, as well.
+In comparison, checking for counterexamples between consecutive coin values becomes burdensome as the number of coin values increases.

-In Section~\ref{extensions}, we generalize to coin systems with $n$ values with pattern $(+++-\cdots -+)$.
-All coin systems we observed with this pattern have a particular structure; we call them {\bf fixed gap coin systems} (Definition~\ref{fixedgap}).
+In Section~\ref{extensions}, we exhibit that we can generalize our results and our method to find orderly coin systems with $n$ values.
+We consider orderly coin systems such that $(c_1, c_2, \ldots, c_i)$ is not orderly for all $3 < i < n$, which we denote by $+++-\cdots -+$.
+Many coin systems we observed with this pattern have a particular structure; we call them {\bf fixed gap coin systems} (Definition~\ref{fixedgap}).
 We give three infinite families of fixed gap coin systems $\mathcal{D}$, $\mathcal{E}$, and $\mathcal{F}$ (see Theorems~\ref{D},~\ref{E}, and~\ref{F}).
 Coin systems in $\mathcal{D}$ have $3r+2$ coin types where $r\geq 1$, while $\mathcal{E}$ and $\mathcal{F}$ both have $3r$ coin types where $r\geq 2$.
-Every coin system with pattern $(+++-\cdots -+)$ that we observed belonged to one of these three infinite families, so we make the following conjecture.